Meghna-13/food-recognition-and-calories-estimation/README.md

 # 🧠 Food Recognition and Calorie Estimation

-A web app that recognizes food items and estimates their calorie values based on image input and nutritional data.
+A web application that recognizes food items and estimates their calorie values based on image input and nutritional data.

 ## 💡 Features